 Anthonia studied law with a strong international focus.
 She obtained her Magister Juris degree with distinction from the University of Oxford, where she was also awarded the John Morris Prize in Conflicts of Law.

 Based in Raleigh, North Carolina, USA, Weston has always been passionate about all things at the intersection of technology and policy.
 After receiving his business degree at Tulane University, Weston obtained his J.D. from Campbell University where he concentrated his studies on international law and policy, specifically regarding intellectual property.
 Weston was the Technology Editor of the Campbell Law Review and President of the Intellectual Property Law Society.
-Since graduating, Weston has worked for two open source software companies.
-Weston enjoys soccer, skiing, mountain biking, fly-fishing, the occasional video game, and teaching himself to code.
-Follow Weston on Twitter @wkdav.
+Weston has worked for three open source software companies across various departments in various roles.
+Follow Weston on Twitter @westonkdavis.